JoelGanson/Addressing_SOLID_Principles/README.md

 To solve this in the solved folder, I have instead given the ICard interface instead of the Card class, and given it a method to see if the card matches a given rank.
 For Joker, this always returns true, and for PlayingCard this returns true when it is equal to its own rank.

-This does make the resulting isValidSet method more complex, in that I have to loop over all expected values of rank, but now I don't have to check if a card is a certain class any more.
+This does make the resulting isValidSet method more complex, in that I have to loop over all expected values of rank, but now I don't have to check if a card is a certain class anymore.

 ### ISP